Did you ever start eating and couldn’t stop?

 And that’s the rub, the word forbidden.

-Once something is forbidden, we immediately want it.
+Once something’s forbidden, we want it right away.
 It’s part of our natural structure as human beings and not something that can be changed with an iron will or a decision.

 It just works that way, period!